Best Overall Outdoor Security Lights

 Eufy Outdoor Security Floodlight Camera

-This Eufy outdoor light combines two security essentials into one: a 5,000-lumen floodlight and a high-definition motion-sensor camera.
+This Eufy outdoor light combines two security essentials into one: 3,000-lumen outdoor security lighting and a high-definition motion-sensor camera.
 The security camera connects to your smartphone via WiFi, sending you notifications when it senses sound or motion.
-It also has a 4 GB local storage option that can save up to 14 days worth of recordings—ideal if you go on vacation.
+It also has four gigabytes of local storage that can save up to 30 days of recordings—ideal if you go on vacation.
 Plus, if you ever see someone snooping around, the light has a built-in siren to scare them off.

 Pros